fyngyrz/slacker/README.md

 ![macro source](http://fyngyrz.com/images/d5.png)

+\(Okay, look, this is not the time to critique my KB test database, lol\)

 Here's what you're looking at: The square brackets define `aa_macro` primitives. "style" is the primitive that defines a macro. "kb" is the name of the macro. "sys" is the primitive that runs and captures system